Configure email providers (Resend, SMTP, SendLayer), send programmatically via the Direct API, and test locally with Mailpit.

 - Code-first config -- the

-This means you can set up a code-first provider for development and configure a production provider through the admin UI without changing code.
+This lets you wire a code-first provider for development and configure a production provider through the admin UI without changing code.

 Nextly automatically creates three email templates on first startup: